-Fines and fees can be paid in person in Student Center 140.
+Fines and fees can be paid in person in Student Center 140 during business hours.
 We accept cash, checks made payable to Seattle University, debit/credit cards, and ApplePay.
 Please note that there is a $1.50 transaction fee for all debit/credit card and ApplePay payments.
 There is no fee to pay by cash or check.

 Money from fines and fees is used for programs, events, and student support.
 Examples include: program fees for eCheckup Online (alcohol/drug education); materials for Teaching Responsible Alcohol Choices workshops; registration for 3 students to attend the National Jesuit Student Leadership Conference; sponsor student presentation at Creating Change Conference; co-Sponsored "Can I Kiss You", "Drag Show", and "Intersectionality Picnic" programs, and; support for basic needs emergencies.

 The University has established a separate process for resolving allegations related to sexual offenses, dating violence, domestic violence, and stalking.
 More information is available in Section 4.6 of the Code of Student Conduct.

 An SU official will notify you of your rights, options, and the resources available to you.
 You'll receive information about how to file a complaint with local law enforcement if you choose; SU's policy and procedures for sexual misconduct complaints; interim actions that might be available; and, information about preserving evidence and/or obtaining a protective order.